majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module1/lab1.rst

 Verify Nginx Plus is running
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. note:: Execute these commands on the Nginx Plus Master instance.

 **Check the service status from systemd.**

-.. note:: Execute this command on the Nginx Plus Master instance.

 .. code:: shell

-  systemctl status nginx.service
+  systemctl status nginx

 **Verify the output shows the service running:**